 How to get to Mt.Pulong Bato in Sitio Abong-Abong :

 You can charter a habal-habal (motorcycle) to take you to Mt.
 Pulong Bato in Sitio Abong-Abong from Pasonanca Park.
 Negotiate with the driver, but normally fare is Php 30.

-14. Taluksangay Mosque and Village –this beautiful red-domed mosque is the first mosque in Zamboanga peninsula constructed in 1885 by Sama Banguingui Chieftain Hadji Abdullah Maas Nuno.
+This beautiful red-domed mosque is the first mosque in Zamboanga peninsula constructed in 1885 by Sama Banguingui Chieftain Hadji Abdullah Maas Nuno.